petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/adding-pages-to-claritys-site.md

 1. Click *Save*.

-   This creates a blank display page template that’s linked to the selected content type.
+   This creates a blank display page template that's linked to the selected content type.
 Each template has the same page building tools and configuration options as content pages.

 1. For now, leave the template blank and click *Publish*.